-By law, you must pay statutory sick pay (SSP) to all employees who are off work due to sickness and qualify for sick pay.
+The law requires you to pay statutory sick pay (SSP) to all employees who are ill and qualify for sick pay.

 NOTE: For information on Coronavirus SSP entitlement and eligibility you can follow our handy guide.

 To qualify for SSP employees must:

 - Been sick for 4 or more days in a row (including non-working days).

 - Earn an average of at least £123 per week.

 - Have an employment contract and completed some work under their contract.